 Our Nominating and Corporate Governance Committee is responsible for making recommendations to our Board regarding candidates for directorships and the size and composition of our Board.
-In addition, the Nominating and Corporate Governance Committee is responsible for overseeing our corporate governance policies and reporting, oversight over executive succession planning, and making recommendations to our Board concerning governance matters, including, on an annual basis, director independence.
+In addition, the Nominating and Corporate Governance Committee is responsible for overseeing our corporate governance policies and reporting, oversight over executive succession planning, oversight over our ESG strategy, initiatives, policies and disclosures, and making recommendations to our Board concerning governance matters, including, on an annual basis, director independence.
 The current members of our Nominating and Corporate Governance Committee are Karen Ferrante, M.D., Edward Hurwitz, and David Stump, M.D.
 Dr. Stump currently serves as the chair of the Nominating and Corporate Governance Committee.
 Each of the members of our Nominating and Corporate Governance Committee is an independent director under the applicable rules and regulations of Nasdaq.
 The Nominating and Corporate Governance Committee operates under a written charter and the committee reviews compliance with its charter annually.
 A copy of the Nominating and Corporate Governance Committee charter is available on the Corporate Governance section of the Company's website at http://ir.macrogenics.com/governance.

 In recommending candidates for election to the Board at the Annual Meeting of Stockholders, or any special meeting of stockholders, the independent members of the Nominating and Corporate Governance Committee may consider such factors as personal and professional integrity, ethics and values, experience in corporate management, experience in the industries in which we compete, experience as a board member or executive officer of another publicly held company, diversity of expertise and experience in substantive matters pertaining to our business relative to other Board members, conflicts of interest, practical and mature business judgment, past attendance at meetings, participation in and contributions to the activities of the Board, the results of the most recent Board self-evaluation and any other areas as may be expected to contribute to an effective Board.
-The Board believes that a diverse membership with varying perspectives and breadth of experience is an important attribute of a well-functioning Board.
+The Board believes that having a diverse mix of directors with complementary qualifications, expertise, and attributes is essential to meeting its oversight responsibility and is an important attribute of a well-functioning Board.
+For information on our diversity policy, see "Board Composition and Diversity."